You are here

 When crises unfold, Pfizer aims to work closely with governments around the world and NGOs to help provide countries with access to our vaccines.

-Under Pfizer’s expanded humanitarian assistance program, refugees will receive Prevenar 13® in the multi-dose vial (MDV) presentation, the newest and most innovative version of Prevenar 13®, which is scheduled to be introduced early in 2017.
+Under Pfizer’s expanded humanitarian assistance program, refugees will receive Prevenar 13® in the multi-dose vial (MDV) presentation, the newest and most innovative version of Prevenar 13®, which was introduced early in 2017.
 The MDV presentation contains four doses of Prevenar 13® in the same sized vial that currently contains one dose.
 This four-in-one MDV presentation is specially designed to address the unique conditions and challenges experienced by HCPs addressing humanitarian emergencies.
-In the immediate term, Pfizer will meet humanitarian emergencies through donation of Prevenar 13® in the single dose vial (SDV) presentation, which is available for expedited delivery.
+In the immediate term, Pfizer helped to meet humanitarian emergencies through donation of Prevenar 13® in the single dose vial (SDV) presentation, with doses shipped to Kenya, Lebanon and Rwanda.

 Pfizer believes that product donations play an important role in supporting defined public health programs and also urgent needs in relief and humanitarian emergencies.
 Most of Pfizer’s product donations, which are managed centrally and focused on specific diseases or emergencies, are designed to address the needs of people in a coordinated manner.
 These programs can help provide underserved communities with access to important, potentially life-saving medicines and vaccines, with an eye toward maintaining quality and safety.
 Pfizer works through established NGO partners with expertise in managing product donations in connection with humanitarian emergencies.